vrypan/DataChain/Whitepaper (Work in Progress).md

 - **Miners** assemble messages in blocks and broadcast the next valid block.
 - **Hubs** listen for blocks, and when they receive a valid block they add it to their instance/version of the blockchain.

-In this architecture, miners serve new blocks to the network and hubs consume new blocks.
+In this architecture, miners serve new blocks to the network and hubs receive these blocks.
+Hubs are observers, in the sense that they are free to accept or reject blocks, or pick the one they prefer if they have to choose between two different blocks (fork).

 Applications built on top of a DataChain network connect to one or more hubs.

 > [!NOTE]
 > Readers familiar with blockchain design, can think of messages as transactions, miners as sequencers and hubs as full nodes.